D.J. RAMBO, LCDCI

-Judy has been an LVN for 24 years with experience in med/surg, long term care, the methadone clinic, and home health, but the one she enjoys the most is taking care of people while they are in detox.
+Judy has been an LVN for 24 years with experience in med/surg, long term care, and home health, but the one she enjoys the most is taking care of people while they are in detox.
 Of the 24 years she has been a nurse, 14 of them have been in detox.
 Judy loves spending time with her 8 year old granddaughter and her dogs.
 She enjoys reading, listening to music, and traveling when she has the time.
 “We have a great team here at the Springboard Center and I’m proud to be a part of it.”

 KAREN SEVERANCE, LVN

 Karen is a Licensed Vocational Nurse.
 She worked in the oilfields until 1993 when she completed nursing school.
 She has been with The Springboard Center since 2014.

 Marcus has been with The Springboard Center since 2016 as the fitness instructor, and recently started doing meditation classes with the clients.
 Marcus has a Bachelor’s degree in Behavioral Science from Hardin-Simmons University in Abilene.
 Marcus is passionate about helping others and enjoys seeing the clients’ progress through the program.